researchsoft/website/content/events/2022-06/index.md

 +++

-## About The Research Software Community Forum
+## About the Research Software Community Forum

 The [Research Software Alliance (ReSA)](https://www.researchsoft.org/) is hosting a monthly online community forum for the global research software community.
 The Research Software Community Forum is open to anyone.
 Meetings will occur monthly at 8-hourly alternating times to maximize attendance by participants in different time zones.